 9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

-Maybe you’ve just started to look for a house, or you’ve found a property that you love and are curious about what it’s worth.
+Maybe you’ve just started looking for a house, or you’ve found a property you love and are curious about its worth.
 Or perhaps you’re thinking about listing your current home for sale.
-Because home values are constantly changing, how do you know what your property is really worth?
+Because home values constantly change, how do you know what your property is worth?
 Are property value lookup tools even accurate?

 Both buyers and sellers have good reason to get an objective view of a home’s value before signing on the dotted line.